m-reza-rahman/java-on-app-service/README.md

 # Deploying Java Applications to Azure App Service
-This demo shows how you can deploy Quarkus, Spring Boot, Spring Framework, Hibernate, Tomcat, Java EE, Jakarta EE, and JBoss EAP applications to App Service (App Service is the premier PaaS platform on Azure).
+This demo shows how you can deploy Spring Boot, Spring Framework, Hibernate, Tomcat, Java EE, Jakarta EE, JBoss EAP, and Quarkus applications to App Service (App Service is the premier PaaS platform on Azure).
 It is the demo for [this](https://sessionize.com/s/reza-rahman/spring-quarkus-tomcat-jakarta-ee-hyperscale-paas-o/122890) talk.